Spaces of initial conditions for quartic Hamiltonian systems of Painlev\'e and quasi-Painlev\'e type: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge funding by UK Research and Innovation under the EPSRC New Investigator Award EP/W012251/1, for the project entitled Geometric Aspects of Complex Differential Equations, at the University of Portsmouth from 2022 - 24.
-We also wish to thank Anton Dzhamay, Alex Stokes and Hidetaka Sakai for enlightening discussions when visiting Portsmouth.
+We also wish to thank Anton Dzhamay, Alex Stokes and Hidetaka Sakai for enlightening disssions when visiting Portsmouth.
 MD would like to thank Marco Bertola for interesting discussions.
+We also express our sincere appreciation to the anonymous reviewer for their many helpful comments.

 \begin{appendices}